The musical’s hero, Jeremy, {was} handled terrifically by the always appealing {Ben} Ribler.

 He is also a puppeteer, with experience portraying many different styles of puppets and types of characters- from the cuddly Ducklings of The Kennedy Center’s Don’t Let The Pigeon Drive The Bus!
 The Musical! to the demonic and hilariously crass Tyrone in The Keegan Theatre’s production of Hand to God.

 When not performing or writing, Ben enjoys playing video games, watching movies and spending time with loved ones.
+He also enjoys meeting new people, so please feel free to reach out here!

 - current projects -